Azure/Gen1-Trustedlaunch/README.md

 After the upgrade check the disks on the server, if system reserved partition has the letter D:, do the following actions:

 - reconfigure pagefile from D: to C:
-- reboot the server
+- reboot the VM
 - remove letter D: from the partition
-- reboot the server to show the temporary storage disk with D: letter
+- reboot the VM to show the temporary storage disk with D: letter

 ## Contributing